Anaminus/roblox-library/modules/Binstruct/README.md

 - `encode`: A filter that transforms a structural value before encoding.
 - `decode`: A filter that transforms a structural value after decoding.
 - `hook`: A function that determines whether the type should be used.
+- `global`: A key that adds the type's value to a globally accessible table.

 Within a decode filter, only the top-level value is structural; components of the value will have already been transformed (if defined to do so).
 Likewise,